 Step 4 - Attach the Fabric

 For double-sided interfacing, remove the backing paper and press the scrap fabric on the back.
-You may need to tidy up from the front and make sure all the clipped edges are caught in.
+You may need to tidy up from the front and make sure all the clipped edges are caught.

-For one-sided interfacing just pin the backing fabric in place.
-For the best results do a quick basting stitch to hold everything in place.
+For one-sided interfacing, just pin the backing fabric in place.
+Do a quick basting stitch to hold everything in place.
 For my heart, I found it a little difficult just using pins.

 Step 5 - Stitch